 On July 14, Judge Penny approved the appointment of Britney’s current counsel, Matthew Rosengart.
 A former federal prosecutor and one of the Hollywood Reporter’s top 100 “power lawyers” for 2021, Rosengart has a long list of celebrity clients, including but not limited to Ben Affleck, Steven Spielberg, Sean Penn, and Winona Ryder.

-Having accomplished his first order of business — getting Jamie to resign — Rosengart currently seeks to have him investigated.
+Having accomplished his first order of business — getting Jamie to resign — Rosengart sought to have him investigated.
 Rosengart has alleged that Jamie “corrupted” the conservatorship and that he took up to $4 million from Britney’s estate.
 Jamie has continued to deny these allegations and has repeatedly “refused” to appear for deposition under oath.
-Rosengart also seeks to investigate Tri Star, Britney’s former management group.
-Tri Star and its owner, Louise Taylor (a close connection of the Spears family, and Britney’s former manager), have been accused of mishandling Britney’s money for personal benefit.
+Rosengart’s firm enlisted a former FBI agent to look into the claims and said in a January hearing that they have “strong evidence” supporting allegations that Jamie carried out “very intense and potentially illegal” surveillance of Britney.
+Rosengart has also expressed an interest in investigating Tri Star, Britney’s former management group.
+Tri Star and its owner, Louise Taylor (a close connection of the Spears family and Britney’s former manager), have been accused of mishandling Britney’s money for personal benefit.
 Like Jamie, they have also evaded Rosengart’s requests, including revealing how much they have taken from Britney’s estate.